Documentation / Scanner

 Complete this checklist every morning at 9:25 AM before market open to configure Scanner for current conditions.

-Check SPY and QQQ trend relative to 50-day EMA to determine if bull, bear, or choppy.
-Review Dashboard LONG/SHORT split to identify current bias percentage.
-Check VIX level to categorize as low risk under 18, moderate 18-25, or high risk above 25.
-Verify volume status on the Dashboard to see if it’s normal or potentially low volume day.
+Check SPY and QQQ trend relative to the 50-day EMA to determine bull, bear, or choppy.
+Review the Dashboard LONG/SHORT split to identify the current bias percentage.
+Check VIX level and categorize as low risk under 18, moderate 18-25, or high risk above 25.
+Verify volume status on the Dashboard to see whether it’s a normal or potentially low-volume day.

-Check economic calendar for any major events scheduled this week that might impact trading.
-Review earnings calendar to identify stocks reporting in next 2-3 days that should be avoided.
+Check the economic calendar for major events scheduled this week.
+Review the earnings calendar to identify stocks reporting in the next 2-3 days that should be avoided.
 Based on these factors, load the appropriate Scanner filter preset before market open.
-Track this checklist completion in your trading journal to ensure consistent pre-market preparation.
+Track this checklist completion in your trading journal for consistent pre-market preparation.

 Market Condition Quick Reference Table